Skip to content

 import com.chutneytesting.kotlin.dsl.ChutneyScenario

-import com.chutneytesting.kotlin.junit.api.ChutneyTest
+import com.chutneytesting.kotlin.annotations.ChutneyTest

 class Junit5SearchFeat {